top of page

 "Dogs are not wolves.
 The idea that dog behavior can be explained through the application of wolf behavior models is no more relevant than suggesting that chimpanzee behavior can be used to explain the intricacies of human behavior.” – Association of Pet Dog Trainers (founded by Dr Ian Dunbar)

-How can the educated dog training professional consider organisations like the APDT a reliable or valid source of dog training information.
+How can educated dog training professionals consider organisations like the APDT, a reliable or valid source of dog training information.

 There was a study published in the Royal Society that “tested the myth that dogs are tolerant and wolves are inherently more prone to aggressive interactions”.